rodrigo-sntg/rdos/README.md

 # RDOS - Rodrigo Operational System

-First try developing a operational system, using C and Assembly.
+First try developing an operational system, using C and Assembly.

 Until Now, all we can do on this OS, is run on grub and type something.